-Following are the minimum quantities and deployment for the team members required to deliver the project.
+Following are the minimum quantities and deployment for the team members required from the technology Partner in the automotive sector.
 This table is for guidance only.
-Participants are expected to present their own version of team structure and composition for each sector.
-In case Consultant wishes to apply for more than one package, the Consultant must provide separate Project Lead and Key Staff for each package.
+Participants are expected to present their own version of team structure and composition.
+In case Consultant wishes to apply for more than one package, the Consultant must provide separate Project Lead and Key Staff for each package

 S.No.
 Role Number of Personnel Indicative Man Months

-1. Team Lead/ Electronic 1 72
+1. Team Lead/ Tool Design Expert 1 72

-Manufacturing Process Expert
+2. Manufacturing Process Expert 1 30

-2. Electronic Testing and Calibration 1 24

-Expert

-3. Training Expert 1 24
+Training Expert 1 30

-4. Other Key Experts (including 6 3 experts x 12 months

-electronic design expert) 3 experts x 6 months
+Other Key Experts 5 2 experts x 12 months 3 experts x 6 months

-5. Administration and Account 1 72
+i.
+Administration and Account Support 1 72

-Support